patrickbcullen/essh/README.md

 # ec2ssh
-EC2 ssh helper command that can find an instance by the instance id, instance Name tag, or private IP address.
-It looks up the keypair to use from the EC2 console and assumes that the keypair PEM files are stored in an .ssh folder in your home directory.
+EC2 ssh helper command that can find an instance by the instance id, instance name tag, or private IP address.
+It looks up the keypair to use from the EC2 console and uses the default keypair folder `~/.ssh` and default keypair of extension of `.pem`.

 ## Usage
 ```